Welcome to the Department of Resource Economics

-As Resource Economics major, you’ll dive into a math-heavy curriculum that trains you to analyze data.
+As a Resource Economics or Managerial Economics major, you’ll dive into a math-heavy curriculum that trains you to analyze data.
 You’ll gain a strong foundation in microeconomics and quantitative methods.
 Your professors will challenge you to think outside the box to creatively respond to society’s unanswered questions and unsolved problems.
 Our classes, which emphasize team-based learning, will provide you with real world skills that you’ll apply in your career or in graduate school.
-You’ll have access to excellent internship opportunities, and in your senior year, you’ll prepare a portfolio that will showcase your research and skills.

 What You’ll Learn

 Resource Economics and Managerial Economics students complete twelve departmental core courses that focus on economic theory, quantitative methods, and communication skills.

 Managerial Economics students then complete six required courses related to accounting, management, finance, industrial organization, public policy, and managerial decision making and four upper-level required electives.

 Resource Economics students then complete five required courses related to environmental economics, natural resource economics, public policy, and cost-benefit analysis and five upper-level required electives.